Bicycle frame: Carbon fiber

 Nude carbon on a Time road bicycle.
-Different orientations of fibers can be seen on the top-, down- and headtube.
+Different orientations of fibers can be seen on the top, down, and head tubes.

 Carbon fiber composite is a popular non-metallic material commonly used for bicycle frames.
 Although expensive, it is light-weight, corrosion-resistant and strong, and can be formed into almost any shape desired.
 The result is a frame that can be fine-tuned for specific strength where it is needed (to withstand pedaling forces), while allowing flexibility in other frame sections (for comfort).
 Custom carbon fiber bicycle frames may even be designed with individual tubes that are strong in one direction (such as laterally), while compliant in another direction (such as vertically).
 The ability to design an individual composite tube with properties that vary by orientation cannot be accomplished with any metal frame construction commonly in production.
 Some carbon fiber frames use cylindrical tubes that are joined with adhesives and lugs, in a method somewhat analogous to a lugged steel frame.
 Another type of carbon fiber frames are manufactured in a single piece, called monocoque construction.

 In one series of tests conducted by Santa Cruz Bicycles, it was shown that for a frame design with identical shape and nearly similar weight, the carbon frame is considerably stronger than aluminum, when subjected to an overall force load (subjecting the frame to both tension and compression), and impact strength.
 While carbon frames can be lightweight and strong, they may have lower impact resistance compared to other materials, and can be prone to damage if crashed or mishandled.
 Cracking and failure can result from a collision, but also from over tightening or improperly installing components.
 It has been suggested that these materials may be vulnerable to fatigue failure, a process which occurs with use over a long period of time, though this is often limited to interlaminar cracks or cracks in adhesive at joints, where stresses can be well controlled with good design practices.
 It is possible for broken carbon frames to be repaired, but because of safety concerns it should be done only by professional firms to the highest possible standards.

 Many racing bicycles built for individual time trial races and triathlons employ composite construction because the frame can be shaped with an aerodynamic profile not possible with cylindrical tubes, or would be excessively heavy in other materials.
 While this type of frame may in fact be heavier than others, its aerodynamic efficiency may help the cyclist to attain a higher overall speed.

 Other materials besides carbon fiber, such as metallic boron, can be added to the matrix to enhance stiffness further.
 Some newer high end frames are incorporating Kevlar fibers into the carbon weaves to improve vibration damping and impact strength, particularly in downtubes, seat stays, and chain stays.